 Now that we have biblical evidence that violating chronological order appears to be a reasonable thing for God to do, let us turn to the conversion of the Apostle Paul for some insight into the chronology of justification.
 If you are as most Christians in our day, you are undoubtedly turning to the Damascus road experience in Acts 9:1-10 where Paul was blinded by Jesus Christ and yielded to His Lordship.
 Wait a minute … Who says Paul was converted on the Damascus Road during this experience?
 Who says that yielding to the Lordship of Christ, as Paul did on the road to Damascus, is conversion?
 The Bible does not.
 Paul was not converted to Christ, or justified, or “saved” until verse 17, three days after he met Christ on the Damascus road.
 Let no man deceive you with vain words.
 You can yield to the Lordship of Jesus Christ with all sincerity and still spend eternity in the lake of fire.
 Many are trying this broad road to heaven (see Matthew 7:21 and following) but that is no reason why you should.
-Be very careful in this matter: apparent yieldedness to the Lordship of Christ does not imply justification.
+Be very careful in this matter: apparent submission to the Lordship of Christ does not imply justification.

-How do I know that Paul was not justified until verse 17 in the account, that he was not justified on the road to Damascus?
+How do I know Paul was not justified until verse 17, that he was not justified on the road to Damascus?
 Well, when Paul recounts his conversion experience in Acts 22, he says something very interesting and significant which is not revealed to us in chapter 9.
 There, in Acts 22, he quotes Ananias, the fellow that lead Him to Christ, as saying the following to himself (Paul) three days after his direct encounter with Christ on the road, “And now why tarriest thou? arise, and be baptized, and wash away thy sins, calling on the name of the Lord.” (vs 16) Now, side-stepping the issues of baptismal regeneration and decisional regeneration which are inconveniently raised in this passage, let us focus on the washing away of sins.